Barrio Viejo neighborhood in Tucson, Arizona

 Is Barrio Viejo a good investment right now?+

-Based on current ARMLS data, Barrio Viejo has shown consistent appreciation that outpaces the broader market, driven by strong demand and limited inventory in this desirable location.
-The $350K median, 24-day average days on market, and 78 walk score provide a factual baseline for evaluating the area.
+Barrio Viejo has a median of $350K, positioned above the city median in a location with demonstrated demand.
+The median price and 78 walk score provide a factual baseline for evaluating the area; neighborhood-level pace data is not published at this granularity, so current comparable sales are the ground truth.
 Real estate investment performance depends on purchase price, holding period, and market timing - not just neighborhood reputation.
 Consult current comparable sales data before making a decision.

 About This Guide

-Real estate data for Barrio Viejo is sourced from the Arizona Regional MLS and analyzed by Venture REI, founded by Frank Vazquez.
-With over 2,400 Valley transactions closed, Venture REI offers perspective that comes from genuine experience rather than marketing.
+Real estate figures for Barrio Viejo come from published market data reviewed by Incyte Realty, founded by Frank Vazquez.
+With over 2,400 Valley transactions closed, Incyte Realty offers perspective that comes from genuine experience rather than marketing.

 Considering Barrio Viejo?
-Venture REI provides transparent, no-obligation market analysis.
+Incyte Realty provides transparent, no-obligation market analysis.